Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Introduction

-This work advocates for the need for a focus on spatial fairness within fair-AI.
+This work advocates for a dedicated focus on spatial fairness within fair-AI.
 We use the interplay of legislation, historical discrimination, and AI systems within the U.S. to motivate greater attention towards bias due to location throughout the paper, however, the issue of discrimination due to location because of its correlation with other attributes is not limited to the U.S. alone \cite{galster2015dialectic, korsu2010job}.
 By drawing on literature in the law, sociology, and economic development as well as computer science, we aim to ensure that future research by computer scientists in fair-AI does not fall into the trap of not being implementable in practice due to its noncompliance with legal or other standards \cite{xiang2019legal, barocas2016big, kim2022race}.
-We further delineate challenges specific to location that future work would need to be aware of, and finally draw on relevant research in fields such as public policy and the law to define guidelines for subsequent work in spatial fairness.
-Our main contributions are: \begin{itemize} \item Highlight the importance of systematically addressing spatial fairness within the context of fair-AI, drawing upon scholarly literature in the domains of law and public policy \item Identify limitations of the handful of spatial fairness definitions and techniques proposed in the computer science literature so far and why they are insufficient \item Draw from fields of public policy, law, transport geography and economic development to delineate guidelines for future work on spatial fairness \item Motivate interdisciplinary work that comprehensively brings together relevant knowledge from different domains to push fair-AI forward and address a blind spot in current fair-AI research \end{itemize}
+We delineate challenges specific to location and draw upon relevant research in fields such as public policy and the law to establish guidelines for future research in spatial fairness.
+Our main contributions are:

-The paper is organized as follows.
-Section \ref{discrimination} motivates spatial fairness by disentangling the complex background on spatial biases and its ongoing societal impact, using growing legal efforts to establish protection against discrimination based on zip codes as a case study.
-Challenges unique to spatial data that limit generalizability of current fair-AI work to spatial contexts are detailed in Section \ref{spatial_data}.
-Section \ref{current_work_limitations} outlines limitations of the handful of existing spatial fairness definitions and techniques.
-Guidelines for future spatial fairness work to avoid such pitfalls and comply with legal and public policy standards are delineated in Section \ref{guidelines}.
-We conclude with Section \ref{conclusion}.